pacprotocol/pacprotocol/README.md

-pacprotocol staging tree 0.17
+PAC Protocol staging tree 0.17
 =============================

-What is pacprotocol?
+What is PAC Protocol?
 --------------------

-pacprotocol is an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world. pacprotocol uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. pacprotocol is the name of the open source software which enables the use of this currency; a product of pacglobal.
+PAC Protocol is built on the foundation of a first-of-its-kind blockchain technology utilizing both proof-of-stake (POSv3, economically friendly) and deterministic Masternodes to offer a large globally decentralized network, proven to boast scalability with over 19,000 Masternodes worldwide and growing.
+This creates the digital architecture required for decentralized data storage, content management, and more using IPFS software.

-For more information, as well as an immediately useable, binary version of the pacprotocol software, see https://pacglobal.io/
+For more information, as well as an immediately useable, binary version of the pacprotocol software, see https://pacprotocol.com

 How do I build the software?